elanmed/ff.nvim/README.md

 - Files are weighted and sorted in batches w/coroutines to avoid blocking the picker UI
 - `fd` calls are executed once and cached when the plugin first loads
-- Frecency scores are calculated once and cached when the picker is opened (i.e. not on every keystroke)
+- Frecency scores are calculated once and cached when the picker is opened - not on every keystroke
 - Open buffers are pulled once and cached when the picker is opened
 - Icons are cached by extension to avoid calling `mini.icons` when possible
 - Results are capped to keep the picker buffer small